cardenasc33/custom-wordle/README.md

 * At the end of the game, click the "Share" button to copy the game results to the clipboard.
 * Go to any text editor or chat (ex.
 Discord, iMessage, Twitter) that allows clipboard pasting and paste your results

+## Like this project?

+If you are feeling generous, you can support me through here - https://buymeacoffee.com/cardenasc3d